Electronic Signature Legality for Property Inspection Report in Canada

 -

-What is the electronic signature legality for property inspection reports in Canada?
+What is the electronic signature legality for property inspection report in Canada?

-In Canada, electronic signatures are legally recognized under the Uniform Electronic Commerce Act and the Personal Information Protection and Electronic Documents Act (PIPEDA).
-This means that electronic signatures on property inspection reports hold the same weight as traditional handwritten signatures, making them valid and enforceable.
+In Canada, electronic signatures are legally recognized under the Personal Information Protection and Electronic Documents Act (PIPEDA) and various provincial laws.
+This means that electronic signatures can be used for property inspection reports, provided they meet specific criteria for authenticity and integrity.
+Using airSlate SignNow ensures compliance with these legal standards.

 -